-Category Course Topics Introduction Globalization Country Differences National Differences in Political Economy Differences in Culture Ethics in International Business Global Trade and Investment Environment International Trade Theory Political Economy of International Trade Foreign Direct Investment Regional Economic Integration Global Monetary System The Foreign Exchange MarketInternational Monetary System Strategy and Structure of International Business The Strategy of International Business The Organization of International Business Entry Strategy and Strategic Alliances International Business Operations Global Production, Logistics, and Supply Chain Global Marketing and R&D International Finance Global Human Resource Management Input Knowledge and Skills Students are expected to enter the course with the following knowledge and skills: General knowledge: Students are expected to have some understanding of the fundamental principles of essential business functions.
+Category Course Topics

+Introduction Globalization

+Country Differences National Differences in Political Economy

+Differences in Culture

+Ethics in International Business

+Global Trade and Investment Environment International Trade Theory

+Political Economy of International Trade

+Foreign Direct Investment

+Regional Economic Integration

+Global Monetary System The Foreign Exchange Market

+International Monetary System

+Strategy and Structure of International Business The Strategy of International Business

+The Organization of International Business

+Entry Strategy and Strategic Alliances

+International Business Global Production, Logistics, and Supply Chain

+Operations Global Marketing and R&D

+International Finance

+Global Human Resource Management

+Input Knowledge and Skills

+Students are expected to enter the course with the following knowledge and skills:

 Writing Skills: It is recommended that students take 100W prior to Bus 187.
 Students are expected to be able to write coherently and express their arguments in a clear, logical manner.

 Computer Knowledge/ Skills: Students should be able to be proficient with Microsoft Office or equivalent to complete assignments and create presentations.
 Students should understand online course management system (Canvas), and SJSU library.

 Verbal Communication Skills: Students should be able to express their ideas clearly, logically, and in a professional manner.

 Other skills: Reading comprehension, note-taking ability, time management skills, and study skills are important.

-Course Name: Global Dimensions of Business Output Knowledge and Skills:
+Course Name: Global Dimensions of Business Number: Bus 187 Spring 2017

-General knowledge of all areas of international business: Students will learn theoretical frameworks and basic operational processes of international business by surveying the main topics of IB, including economic, political, legal and cultural forces, globalization, international trade, foreign exchange, global supply chain, international marketing and finance, and strategy and structure of MNCs.
+Output Knowledge and Skills:

 Critical thinking ability: Students will learn how to comprehend and critically evaluate information presented in written and numeric form.
 Students will gain the ability to analyze business documents and draw pertinent, well-argued conclusions from business reporting and business briefings.
 Students will also learn how to compare business environments across borders.

 Case analysis and writing: Students will learn how to analyze complex case studies and communicate their arguments in a clear and logical manner.

 Ethics: Students will learn ethical issues and responsibilities in international business and how to evaluate and manage ethical dilemmas.

 Diversity/ Global knowledge: Students will gain global knowledge, and comprehend the challenges and opportunities of working in a diverse global environment.

 Research Tools: Students will evaluate databases and learn business research tools appropriate for international business.
 Students will gain the ability to search quickly and effectively for business information, including familiarity with governmental and non-governmental sources of information, major business databases and Google scholar.
 Country Studies: Integrate and apply the learning to country studies to prepare for real life application.

 Assessment: